dpl10/oops/README.md

 * [RAxML](https://github.com/stamatak/standard-RAxML) version 8 or [FastTree](http://meta.microbesonline.org/fasttree/#Install) version 2 must be in your PATH if criteria W–Z are employed (the -s option uses RAxML in place of the default FastTree).

 ### input files
-The input FASTA format file should contain amino acid sequences from multiple species and sequence names should be in the form of ‘>taxon#sequenceID’.
+The input FASTA format file should contain amino acid sequences from multiple species and sequence names should be in the form of ‘>genus_species#sequenceID’.
 The number (hash) symbol should not be used in the taxon name or the sequence identification number.
 ```plaintext
 >Paradonea_presleyi#D123
 ELVISISDEAD